daemonraco/toobasic/README.md

 > Something like tools but restricted to cron-type executions.
 * Cache
 > It already has a simple way to cache controller result avoiding its logic on a second request.
+* Database Wrapping
+> Provides a simple way access tables in a database by representation.

 ## Folders
 __TooBasic__ has many folders and we're not going to list them all here, Just a few you may need to know.